 The Clusters tab provides links to shell access to all clusters login nodes.
 The shell terminal is similar to many other tools that provide terminal access.

-Try adding this before the Anaconda entries in .bashrc
+Try adding the following line before the Anaconda entries in .bashrc

 [ -z "$PS1" ] && return

 File upload in Open Ondemand file app stalls or produces an error.

 - First, check your quota on the cluster.
 Attempting to upload to to the cluster while exceeding your quota will result in failure.